mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

 #### 7.5 Structures and Unions
-- Appropriate care shall be taken to prevent the compiler from inserting padding bytes within struct or union types.
+- Appropriate care should be taken to prevent the compiler from inserting padding bytes within struct or union types.
 To know more read [structure packing](https://mirzafahad.github.io/2018-12-11-structure-packing/).
-- Appropriate care shall be taken to prevent the compiler from altering the intended order of the bits within bit-fields.
+- Appropriate care should be taken to prevent the compiler from altering the intended order of the bits within bit-fields.

 Example:
 ```C